TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/bash/index.md

 echo "${arrayString// /, }"

 exit 0

 ```

 {% endraw %}

-[Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Bash](https://sampleprograms.io/languages/bash) was written by:
+Quick Sort in [Bash](https://sampleprograms.io/languages/bash) was written by:

 - tehtbl
 - thetbl

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 14 2019 19:50:40.
-The solution was first committed on Oct 14 2019 10:11:59.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution